wieslawsoltes/AvaloniaBook/Chapters/Chapter01.md

 - Clone the Avalonia repository, build, and run the desktop ControlCatalog.
 Set a breakpoint in `Application.OnFrameworkInitializationCompleted` inside `App.axaml.cs` to watch the lifetime hand-off.
 - While ControlCatalog runs, open DevTools (F12) and track a ViewModel property change (for example, toggle a CheckBox) in the binding diagnostics panel to see `PropertyChanged` events flowing.
 - Inspect the source jump-offs for `Application` ([Application.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Controls/Application.cs)), `AvaloniaProperty` ([AvaloniaProperty.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Base/AvaloniaProperty.cs)), and the XAML loader ([AvaloniaXamlLoader.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Markup.Xaml/AvaloniaXamlLoader.cs)).
 Note how the pieces you just read about appear in real code.
+- Pick three controls from ControlCatalog (e.g., Button, SplitView, ColorPicker) and map each to the assembly and namespace hosting its implementation.
+Sketch the relationships in the architecture diagram you created earlier so you can orient yourself quickly when diving into source.

 What's next
 - Next: [Chapter 2](Chapter02.md)